Best Private Schools in NYC – 2025

 - 231 W 246th St, The Bronx, NY 10471

-Academic Highlights: Horace Mann is a diverse school with 46% students of color.
-35 of the 127 faculty members possess doctoral degrees.
+Academic Highlights: Horace Mann is a diverse school with 55% students of color.
+63 of the 133 faculty members possess advanced degrees, 40 with doctorates.
 The average class size is 13 students.
 Offers 49 400-level courses that are designed to be at least as rigorous as an AP course.
 This school has study abroad and independent study options available.
+60+ student clubs and organizations in the Upper Division.
+70+ middle division, junior varsity and varsity athletic teams.

 Riverdale Country School – NYC